risk-first/website/menagerie/Coordination-Risk.md

  - Preferences
  - Personalities

 The job of harmonzing this on a project would seem to fall to the team leader, but actually people are self-organising to some extent.
+This process is called [Team Development]:

+>  after [Tuckman],
-This process is called [Team Development](), after [Tuckman](), and can be encouraged with orthogonal practices such as [Team Building exercises]() (generally, submitting everyone to extreme experiences in order to bond them together).

-With enough communication bandwidth and entente, a team motivated will self-organise code reviews, information exchange and improve their practices.
+They can be encouraged with orthogonal practices such as [Team Building exercises] (generally, submitting everyone to extreme experiences in order to bond them together).
+With enough communication bandwidth and entente, a motivated team will self-organise code reviews, information exchange and improve their practices.
 But **Staff Risks** sometimes cannot be resolved without escalation:

  - People leave, taking their [Internal Models]() and expertise with them [Key Man Risk]().
- - People often require external training, to understand new tools and techniques [Learning-Curve Risk](Communciation-Risk)
+ - People often require external training, to understand new tools and techniques [Learning-Curve Risk](Communiciation-Risk)
  - People can get protective about their knowledge in order to protect their jobs [Agency Risk](Agency-Risk).
  - Where there are mixed ability levels, senior developers might not help juniors as it "slows them down"
  - People don't get on.

 ... and so on.

-Experiments showed that rather than t

-### In Software
+## In Software Processes

-It should be pretty clear that we are applying the [Scale Invariance] rule to [Coordination Risk]:  all of the problems we've described as affecting teams, also affect software, although the scale and terrain are
+It should be pretty clear that we are applying the [Scale Invariance] rule to [Coordination Risk]:  all of the problems we've described as affecting teams, also affect software, although the scale and terrain are different.
+Software processes have limited _agency_ - in most cases they follow fixed rules set down by the programmers, rather than self-organising like people can.

-Almost the same model can be used with software processes.

-tbd:  use bitcoin as an example here.

-## Specialization / Abstraction Risk

-One common way groups and larger organizations aim to mitigate **Coordination Risk** is via [Abstraction](Communication-Risk):  teams and organizations can be arranged along functional lines, with _interfaces_ between their different parts.
-This means the different functions can _use_ each other without _understanding_ each other.

-On a team level, this might mean that you have one developer doing "UI", another working on "billing" and so on.
-In a larger organisation you might have a "marketing" team or "accounts" team, or divisions by product.

-As we saw before [Abstraction brings it's own risks](Communication-Risk).
-A key one being that if team members are specialized, you can end up with "bottlenecks" in an organisation (see [Critical Chain](Analysis)).
-This is covered in more detail in the [Dependency Risk](Dependency-Risk) section.

-Bottlenecks in one part of a team mean that other members will be under-utilised.
-This is the trade-off between **Fungibility** (people are jack-of-all-trades) and **Specialization** (people understand one small area well).
-Specialism pays off except in highly dynamic situations, where it becomes necessary for people to re-skill, with attendant [Learning Curve Risk](Communication-Risk).
-But software is _often_ highly dynamic:  [Extreme Programming]() avoids specialization with it's insistence on [Pair Programming](), for example.

-Specialization is a type of complexity too:  a homogeneous team of people presents fewer [Scheduling](Schedule-Risk) problems, and

-Another advantage to specialization is that people have domains of responsibility, which makes the **Decision Making** approach easier to choose.
-Individuals and teams generally know when a decision can't be made at their level, and that they need to escalate.
+As before, in order to face [Coordination Risk] in software, we need multiple actors all working together, so [Coordination Risks] (such as race conditions or deadlock) only really occurs in multi-threaded software where there is resource competition.

-CAP theory
+### CAP Theorem

-hierarchy and parallelism - depth first search vs concurrent
+The [CAP Theorem] has a lot to say about [Coordination Risk].
+Imagine talking to a distributed database, where your request (read or write) can be handled by one of many actors.

+There are three properties we could desire in such a system:

+- **Consistency**: Every read receives the most recent value from the last write.
+- **Availability**: Every request receives a response.
+- **Partition tolerance**: The system can operate despite the isolation (lack of communication with) some of it's actors.

+Since _any_ actor can receive the read or write, it's a **GII** decision making system, because all the actors are going to need to coordinate to figure out what the right value is to return for a read, and what the last value written was.

+[CAP Theory] states that this is a [Trilemma].
+That is, you can only have two out of the three properties.
+There are plenty of resources on the internet that discuss this in depth, but let's just illustrate with a diagram how this plays out.
+In this, the last write (3) was sent to a node which is now _isolated_, and can't be communicated with, due to network failure.
+What do you get back?

+tbd image

+CA:  show how the system wouldn't be partition tolerant if the last write was on an isolated node.
+CP:  waits until the isolated node comes back
+AP:  you can return some value back, but it won't necessarily be the last one.

+This sets an upper bound on [Coordination Risk]:  we _can't get rid of it completely in a software system, -or- a system on any other scale.
+This explains in part why _countries_ are often created along geographic bounds:

+### Immutability

+Immutability (or write-only data structures) are often presented as a solution to many of the problems of multi-actor systems.
+After all, if values in the system aren't _changing_, then memory is not a scarce resource, and we avoid [race conditions].
+However, we _still_ have to contend with [Coordination Risk].
+Let's look at two examples.

+First, [BitCoin] is a write-only [distributed ledger], where agents _compete_ to mine BitCoins, but also at the same time record transactions on the ledger.
+But there is _huge_ [Coordination Risk] in BTC, because it is pretty much outright competition.
+If someone beats you to completing a piece of work, then your work is wasted.
+For this reason, BTC agents _coordinate_ into [mining consortia], so they can avoid working on the same problems at the same time.
+Nevertheless, the performance of BitCoin is [highly questionable], and this is because it is entirely competitive.
+In **CAP** terms, BitCoin is tbd.

+Second, [git] is a write-only ledger of source changes.
+However, as we already discussed, where different agents make incompatible changes, someone has to decide how to resolve the conflicts so that we have a single source of truth.
+The [Coordination Risk] just _doesn't go away_.
+Git is an AP system.

-## General Problems In Coordination
+## Communication Is For Coordination

- - Consensus
- - Node Failure
- - Leadership
- - Resource Allocation
- - Split Brain / Geographic Risk
- - Deadlock / Race Conditions

-What exactly is coordination?
-  - Either, working together to share resources properly  -or- share information to make good decisions.
-  - In risk terms:  reducing coordination risk means reducing resource risk.
-Resources are dependencies.
-So, coordination means effectively using dependencies.
-  - Coordination is using dependencies effectively, within a team: time, cpu etc.
-  - Leads on to agency risk, because you have to put the needs of the system first.
-  - How does communication fit in?
-It just does.
-To use a dependency you need to communicate with it.
-But, you also need to communicate with others using it to avoid contention.
+Earlier in this section, we questioned whether [Coordination Risk] was just another type of [Communication Risk].
+However, it should be clear after looking at the examples of competition, cellular life and [Vroom and Yetton's Model] that this is exactly _backwards_:

+- Most single-celled life has no need for communication: it simply competes for the available resources.
+If it lacks anything it needs, it dies.
+- There are _no_ lines of communication on the **UI** decision-type.
+It's only when we want to avoid competition, by sharing resources and working towards common goals that we needs to communicate.

-The whole point of communication is coordination.
+The whole point of communication is for coordination.

+In the next section, [Map And Territory Risk], we're going to look at some new ways in which systems can fail, despite their attempts to coordinate.